 Researchers have found that even most of those suffering from a very severe form of gluten intolerance called Coeliac Sprue can enjoy sourdough bread that has had a very long fermentation time; at least 24-hours.

 Slice any leftover and freeze it in a sealed-bag.
 You can pop it straight into the toaster.
-Or simply crumble stale bits and use it to mop up a soup or stew; you won't even know that it is old sourdough bread.
+Or simply crumble stale bits and use them to mop up a soup or stew; you won't even know that it is old sourdough bread.

 Sourdough September will enable you to step up to a whole new level of wellness; and your bread will become renowned and revered by family and friends.